 That’s 4-6+ punchlines per minute.
 Just knowing that benchmark for headlining comedians alone should positively affect your stand-up comedy material development process and put you head and shoulders above other new comedians who are unaware of it.

 But you may not reach that level of laughter your first out of the shoot.
 Don’t be discouraged.

 Video tape your set for performance improvement review/action before your next show.

-For example, the re-positioning of a single word or word group phrase in a punchline can make the difference between an OK laugh and a huge laugh on stage.
+For example, the re-positioning of a single word or word group phrase in a punchline can make the difference between an OK laugh and a huge audience laugh on stage.

 You can also use Comedy Evaluator Pro to pinpoint punchlines that didn’t work well and need editing, replacement or deletion, long set-ups, laughs per minute etc.

-One thing I know from personal experience…
+One thing I know for sure from first hand personal experience…

-You will also feel more accomplished once you have had your stage time if you are truly ready and prepared right from the start–before you ever hit the stage.
+You’ll also feel more accomplished once you have had your stage time if you are truly ready and prepared right from the start–before you ever hit the stage.

 But do some recon first.
 Just check out ANY stand-up comedy open mic night.
 Stay until the end, no matter how painful it may be.